rwdevlead/terraform-codespaces/labs/lab_16_replace_a_single_resource/GITHUB/github.md

 terraform state list
 ```

-Run a normal apply to recreate it:
+You should NOT see a `github_branch.development` in the list of managed resources.

+Run a normal apply to recreate it - this is because we did NOT remove it from our desired configuration (`main.tf`) and Terraform compared the real-world resources to our desired configuration and, as a result, created the policy definition again.

 ```bash
 terraform apply -auto-approve